Aldia

 That ominous mask is for averting the maledictions of what was slaughtered for the secret ceremonies.

-Robes of an An Diel student.
+Robes of An Diel students.

 Many wise men met up and created various secret ceremonies in An Diel.
 It isn’t known whether that was their true motive though.